atamgbo/ERPatientVisit/README.md

 - Reflects a strong commitment to patient well-being.
 - Positive impact on patient outcomes.

-# Implications:
-These findings have important implications for healthcare administration:

-- Optimize resources for the age group 19-65.
-- Maintain high patient satisfaction through continuous improvement.
-- Ensure efficient workflows in departments with high referral numbers.

 # Conclusion:
 This analysis provides valuable insights into ER patient demographics, experiences, and referrals.
 By acting on these findings, we can improve patient care, streamline operations, and cater to the diverse needs of ER patients.